oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6300_series/6316_size/80_mm_id_170_mm_od_39_mm_depth/part/readme.md

-# Hardware Bearing 6300 Series 6316 Size 80 mm Id 170 mm Od 39 mm Depth
+# Hardware Bearing 6300 Series 6316 Size 80 mm ID 170 mm OD 39 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base